grafana/loki/production/helm/loki/src/helm-test/README.md

 ## Instructions

-Run `go test .` from this directory, or use the docker image published at `grafana/loki-helm-test`.
+Run `go test .` from this directory, or use the Docker image published at `grafana/loki-helm-test`.